Fairs, Parades, Celebrations, Concerts & MORE!

 Iola, KS 66749

-This Veteran's Day memorial service and parade includes a flyer-over, memorial service with speaker, musical entertainment, a bean feed and parade located at the Allen County Veteran's War Memorial on the southwest corner of the historic downtown courthouse square.
+This Veteran's Day memorial service and parade include a flyer-over, memorial service with speaker, musical entertainment, a bean feed and parade located at the Allen County Veteran's War Memorial on the southwest corner of the historic downtown courthouse square.